fabric-testbed/UserInformationService/README.md

 There are multiple ways to test with different arrangements of containers:
 - [Simple 'no-Nginx' setup](docker-compose-nonginx.yml), in which just two dockers are stood up.
 Typically used for basic testing without any authentication.
+Once the containers are up connect to `http://localhost:5000/ui` to interact with the service.
     - API server (under uWSGI)
     - Postgres
-- ['Nginx'](docker-compose-nginx.yml), in which an additional Nginx container is stood up.
-Can be used to test Nginx URL routing:
+- ['Vouch Proxy' local](docker-compose.yml), configured to run on localhost, adds containers for.
+Used for testing proper authentication with CILogon, albeit from localhost only and using provided [self-signed SSL certs](ssl/).
+Once the containers are up connect to https://127.0.0.1:8443/ui to interact with the service (please not not to use `localhost`)
     - Nginx
     - API Server
-    - Postgres
-- ['Vouch Proxy' local](docker-compose-vouch-proxy-local.yml), configured to run on localhost, adds containers for.
-Used for testing proper authentication with CILogon, albeit from localhost only and using provided [self-signed SSL certs](ssl/):
-    - Nginx
-    - API Server
     - Vouch Proxy
     - Postgres

-Once the containers are up connect to `http://localhost:5000/ui` to interact with the service.

 # Deployment

-...
+Copy [vouch/config_template](vouch/config_template) to `vouch/config`, edit at least the following parameters:
+- `vouch/publicAccess` set to `false` (unless testing)
+- `jwt/secret` must be changed - if using in production, it likely needs to be the same as on all other services, e.g. Project Registry
+- `cookie/domain` must be set to appropraite domain
+- `oauth/client_id` and `oauth/client_secret` must match those issued to this service in CI Logon as OIDC client
+- `oauth/callback_url` must match the callback URL set in CI Logon

 # References